emwap/signature-paper/paper.md

 The final paper will show in more detail how the signature is compiled into C code.

 # Evaluation

+- Generialization of the Signature language is future work

 # Related Work

 The final paper will consider techniques in other languages and systems, e.g. Scala Delite, the use of marks in model driven design and Matlab Coder.

 # References